Jet's revival looks bleak as Anil Agarwal pulls out of race for acquiring cash-strapped airline

 The move leaves just two unnamed financial investors in the fray for the limited assets of the airline which stopped flying mid-April and is currently facing insolvency proceedings.

-Etihad airways also stays away
+Etihad Airways also stay away

 Abu Dhabi-based Etihad, which currently owns 24 per cent in the full service carrier, has also decided to stay away from bidding.